petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-fields.md

 1. Enter the translated text in the Label field (2).

-   The translated text saves automatically.
+   The translated text is saved automatically.

    The localization status label next to the flag changes to `Translated` to indicate that the localization was successful.